Steelstone3/Community-Of-Practise/presentations/are_explicit_design_patterns_dead.md

 Consider the following quote for justification for explicit complex design patterns...

-*"You can create a solution a million times over without ever doing it the same way twice"* - Design Patterns: Elements of Reusable Object-Oriented Software (1994)
+*"You can create a solution a million times over without ever doing it the same way twice"* - Design Patterns: Elements of Reusable Object-Oriented Software (1994) (Statement origin 1977 1 year after smalltalk 76)

 This book was written at the infancy of a lot of modern languages that we use today such as Java which was released in 1995 and Visual Basic the predecessor to C#.